fit-r2lab/r2lab.inria.fr/markdown/tuto-020-shell-tools.md

 You have the ablility to save the image - this now of course applies only to **one node** at a time.
 To save node 25

-    rsave 25 -o my-imge-name
+    rsave 25 -o my-image-name

-This ends up in the $HOME repository `/home/"your_slicename"`, under a name that holds the hostname and saving time.
-You can also provide an extra name to `rsave` with the `-o` option.

-Images that may be of common interest usually need to be renamed; get in touch with the admins if you need to do this.
-In such a case, the command rshare will be helpful to push privately-stored images into the global images repo.
+Your slice can then later on re-use this image using e.g. a simple

+    rload -i my-image-name 12-15

+The image file ends up in your slice's home directory, under a temporary name starting in `saving__`; if you need to publish these into the common repository `/var/lib/rhubarbe-images`, get in touch with the admins, who can grant you the right to use `rhubarbe-share` (not documented here)

 </div>